 By William Worthington Fowler in 1877

 The frontier of the late 1800s was on the plains and in the mountains.
-In that immense territory bounded by the Pacific on the west, and on the east by a line running irregularly from the sources of the Red River of the North to the Platte River, 100 miles from Omaha, and then to the mouth of the Brazos River in Texas, wherever a settlement is isolated, there is the frontier.
+In that immense territory bounded by the Pacific on the west, and on the east by a line running irregularly from the sources of the Red River of the North to the Platte River, 100 miles from Omaha, Nebraska and then to the mouth of the Brazos River in Texas, wherever a settlement is isolated, there is the frontier.

-After leaving the regions where roads and settlements made their march comparatively comfortable and secure, they struck boldly across the plains, fording rivers, hewing their way through forests, toiling across wide tracks of desert, destitute of food, herbage, and water, until they reached the Rocky Mountains.
+After leaving the regions where roads and settlements made their march comparatively comfortable and secure, they struck boldly across the plains, fording rivers, hewing their way through forests, toiling across wide tracks of the desert, destitute of food, herbage, and water, until they reached the Rocky Mountains.
 The region they were now to pass through had been penetrated by scarcely any but hunters, fur traders, soldiers, and missionaries.
-It was to the peaceful settler who was seeking a home, a “terra incognita,” an unknown land.
-Those mountain peaks were veiled in clouds, those devious labyrinthine valleys were the abode of darkness.
+It was to the peaceful settler seeking a home, a “terra incognita,” an unknown land.
+Those mountain peaks were veiled in clouds.
+Those devious labyrinthine valleys were the abode of darkness.
 The awful majesty of nature’s works, the Titanic wonder-shapes which God hath wrought, are calculated to burden the imagination and subdue the aspiring soul of man by their vastness.
 Those mountain heights, seen from which the files of travelers passing through the profound defiles, look like insects; the relentless sway of nature’s great forces–the storm roaring through the gorges, the flood plunging from the precipice and wearing trenches a thousand feet deep in the flinty rock; the walls which rear themselves into giant ramparts which human power can never scale; the wide circles of desolation, where hunger and thirst have their domain; such spectacles must indeed have thrilled the hearts, awed the minds, and filled the imaginations of the early pioneers with forebodings of difficulty and danger.

 And yet the actual difficulties encountered by the emigrants, the actual toils, dangers, and hardships endured then in conquering a passage through and over the Rocky Mountains and their kindred ranges, must have surpassed the anticipations of the shrewdest forethought, and the bodings of the gloomiest imagination.
-Tongue cannot tell, nor pen describe, nor hath it entered into the heart of the eastern home-dweller to conceive of the forlorn and terrible stories of those early mountain passages.
-We may wonder whether the fortunate traveler of these days, who is whirled up and down those perilous slopes by a forty-ton locomotive, often looks back to the time when those rickety wagons and lean oxen jogged along, drearily, eight or ten miles a day through those terrible fastnesses, or reverting to such a scene, expends upon it a merited sympathy.
+The tongue cannot tell, nor pen describe, nor hath it entered into the heart of the eastern home-dweller to conceive of the sad and terrible stories of those early mountain passages.
+We may wonder whether the fortunate traveler of these days, who is whirled up and down those perilous slopes by a 40-ton locomotive, often looks back to the time when those rickety wagons and lean oxen jogged along, drearily, eight or ten miles a day through those terrible fastnesses, or reverting to such a scene, expends upon it a merited sympathy.